mengxipeng1122/pbdxassetsunpacker/README.md

-This python script is a unpacker/packer for assets file in Pandora's box DX game boards.
+This python script is an unpacker/packer for the assets file of the Pandora's Box DX game boards.
-Pandora's box DX game boards is great product for arcade game player.
-It preinstalled 3000 games.
+Pandora's box DX is a great product to play arcade games.
+It comes with 3000 games preinstalled.

-And it run a retroarch and several game cores to emulate all 3000 games, and its assets is encrypted.
+Inside, it runs retroarch and several game cores to emulate all 3000 games, and its assets are encrypted.
-Users can not mod UI, logo files are stored in NAND IC onboard, so it's hard to change logo files.
+Users can not modify the UI and the logo files are stored in NAND IC onboard, so it's hard to change any files.
-There are 3 files with .zip extension in the roms folder of TF card,  they are had.zip hadc.zip and rade.zip.
+There are 3 files with .zip extension in the roms folder of the TF card, called had.zip hadc.zip and rade.zip.

 These files are not game roms, they are actually packaged asset files.
-You can use this script to unpack/pack these 3 files
+You can use this script to unpack/repack these 3 files

 Usage:
    * unpack